promexdotme/laravel-social-gaming/README.md

 ## 💎 Unlock the Full Potential
 The Lite version is free for testing.
 To run a live production site with support and high-speed assets, choose a Sponsorship Tier.
+# SPONSORS AUTOMATICALLY GET A PRIVATE REPO WITH A PREPACKED -ANYHOST- ONE PAGE INSTALL SCRIPT.
 <div align="center">
   <h3>
     <a href="https://github.com/sponsors/promexdotme">